Feature request #4924

-#4 Updated by Antonio Locandro about 7 years ago
+#4 Updated by Antonio Locandro over 7 years ago

 This is very important feature for some of us that do this often.
 I believe when doing a join there should be an option to keep matching records or all as follows: